I Spit on Your Grave: Deja Vu: Production

 Meir Zarchi had written the script prior to the 2010 remake, but halted from production due to the subsequent sequels.
 Camille Keaton reprised her role from the previous film, as well as Terry Zarchi and Tammy Scher as older versions of Johnny's children.

 Filming began on September 21, 2015 in Santa Clarita, California and wrapped on November 2, 2015.
 The film was in post-production for a little over three years before being released.

 Release

 The first trailer was released in March which was followed by a second trailer in April.
 The film did not have a theatrical release, instead it was released DVD/Blu-ray premiere on April 23, 2019, and on VOD in over 60 countries on April 28, 2019.

 On the day of the release, the Blu-ray edition entered the top 100 films on Amazon.com as well as no. 1 in the horror category.

 The film was released on DVD and Blu-Ray on October 5, 2020 in the United Kingdom.

 Reception

-I Spit on Your Grave: Deja Vu was met with negative reviews from critics.
+I Spit on Your Grave: Deja Vu was met with generally negative reviews from critics.
 The film was criticized for its plot, pacing, acting and running time, though Keaton's and Bernadette's performances were praised.